 Set Up a Compliment Box

 Who doesn’t love being complimented?
 An unexpected compliment can make even the cloudiest days seem sunny, and setting up a compliment box in the classroom for Valentine’s Day can take the place of card exchanges this year.

 Why not put together a Compliments Box with our Compliment Box Decorations and Compliment Cards?
-Your students will love the opportunity to anonymously give their friends a smile with a kind word.
-Read them at the end of the day and see their faces shine!
+Your students will have the opportunity to anonymously give their friends a smile with a kind word.
+Read them at the end of the day, and see their faces shine!

 Make a Card

 A list of Valentine’s Day activities for elementary schoolers just wouldn’t be complete without including a card activity!
 Or, how about three card activities?

 These card templates make creating Valentine’s cards a breeze!
 All you need is either colored paper and/or one of our downloadable templates!
 You might want to send a few home as options for parents who may not be able to afford to buy cards for the whole class.